lumen-org/modelbase/README.md

-# README #

 [![Travis](https://travis-ci.org/lumen-org/modelbase.svg?branch=ci_travis)](
     https://travis-ci.org/lumen-org/modelbase)

-A SQL-like interface for python and the web to query data together with probability models on the data.
+A SQL-like interface for python and the web to query probabilistic models and  the data they were trained on.

 Version: 0.95